 The discounts and subsidies keep valued medicines within the budgets of those that depend on them for treatment.

 It works with nearly every other type of insurance to provide price protection for beneficiaries.

 How to Confirm Part D

-The standard Medicare ID card indicates the benefits.
-The card will state that the beneficiary has enrolled in Parts A, B. or C. The private insurance plans in Part D issue ID cards that state the terms of membership.
+The standard Medicare ID card indicates the Original Medicare benefits.
+This card will state that the beneficiary has enrolled in Parts A, B. or C. The private insurance plans in Part D issue ID cards that state the terms of membership.
 Medicare records can locate approved Part D membership.

 Enrolling in Part D

 Ideally, the best time to enroll in a Drug Plan is the initial enrollment period around the 65th birthday.

 For most people, this is the first chance to get Medicare.
 Getting and keeping Part D coverage is important for health and financial security.

 Once one misses the chance to enroll in the Initial Enrollment Period, one can look for the below-listed opportunities to enroll.

 General enrollment runs from January 1 through March 31